SIM800L tracking your IoT device with Arduino

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

 After a while testing the GPS NEO6 I ordered a new guy to play around with GSM connection and GPS at the same time.
-The sensor this time is the SIM800L, which basically is an interface between the SIM card and the Arduino Uno (could be any board, not Arduino Uno only).
+The sensor this time is the SIM800L, which is an interface between the SIM card and the Arduino Uno (could be any board, not Arduino Uno only).

-For purpose of test I started using the Raspberry Pi (model B+) board but ended up with Arduino, the switch is given by the facility of send the sketch out to the Arduino.
-While in the Raspberry Pi you should wait till the board is up and running.
-Further tests can lead me back to the Pi, but for this post the examples will be on Arduino.
+The version used is the Arduino Uno, so every time you see Arduino in the text I am talking about the Uno version.
+For the test I started using the Raspberry Pi (model B+) board but ended up with Arduino, the switch is given by the facility to send the sketch out to the Arduino.
+While in the Raspberry Pi, you should wait till the board is up and running.
+Further tests can lead me back to the Pi, but for this post, the examples will be on Arduino.

 SIM800L

+The board used is the SIM800L without any specific break-board or something like that.
+The newest versions of the SIM like SIM900 come with an antenna and a bigger board.
 Besides the board is needed to have a micro SIM card.
 In my case I had to use an adapter to transform the nano SIM I have into the micro.

 Fonte: Mi.com